Hugh left The King's Fund in 2018 to take up a new role.

-Hugh Alderwick is currently working in the United States on sabbatical from The King's Fund.
+Hugh Alderwick worked in the United States on sabbatical from The King's Fund.
 He was awarded a Harkness Fellowship in Health Care Policy and Practice 2017/2018 by The Commonwealth Fund in New York.
-Hugh is spending the year carrying out research into the role of health care systems in addressing patients' social needs, working at both the University of California, San Francisco and Berkeley.
+Hugh spent the year carrying out research into the role of health care systems in addressing patients' social needs, working at both the University of California, San Francisco and Berkeley.

-Hugh was previously a management consultant working with the NHS.
+Prior to joining The King's Fund, Hugh was a management consultant working with the NHS.
 He also worked on Sir John Oldham's Independent Commission on Whole Person Care, established by the Shadow Secretary of State for Health in 2013.
 The Commission looked at how NHS and social care services could be better integrated to meet people's physical, social and mental health needs, and made recommendations for policy and practice.